OSGConnect/connectbook/data/overview-data-table.md

-[title]: - "Guidelines for data managment on OSG" [TOC]
+[title]: - "Guidelines for data managment in OSG" [TOC]

 ## Purpose

-The following tables provides an overview of data management in OSG.
-Check the relevent weblinks for more details.
+The following tables provide the guidelines of data management in OSG.
+Check the web link for details.

 ## Data Storage